-If the backhaul capacity is too limited, such that no data are able to be shared among BSs, we are faced with an interference channel problem in the information theoretic terminology.
-When only CSIT is shared, each BS serves multiple MSs in its own cell and coordinates with other BSs.
-In such a scenario, PBPC is no longer a performance limiting factor and inter-BS calibration in TDD systems is unnecessary.
+If the backhaul capacity is too limited, such that no data are able to be shared among BSs, we are faced with an interference channel problem in information theoretic terminology.
+When only CSIT is shared, each BS serves multiple MSs in For the common pilots, the induced overhead grows in proportion to the overall number of cooperating BSs, while for dedicated pilots, the overhead is in proportion to the overall number of data streams intended for all MSs, and thus does not necessarily increase when CoMP is used.
+Although various innovative approaches have been devised in the literature, the downlink spectral efficiency gain of CoMP is still obtained at the price of a high uplink and downlink overhead.
+To provide high spectral efficiency from the network viewpoint, many challenging issues remain.

+its own cell and coordinates with other BSs.
+In such a scenario, PBPC is no longer a performance limiting factor, and inter-BS calibration in TDD systems is unnecessary.

-CoMP-CB is one of the popular ways to coordinates ICI.
-When full CSIT for MSs both within the cell, and in adjacent cells, is available at each BS, various criteria can be used to design the precoding, such as zero forcing (ZF), MMSE, and maximal signal to leakage and noise ratio (SLNR).
-To implement a centralized beamforming, scheduling, or power allocation, these channels need to be forwarded to a CU via backhaul links.
+CoMP-CB is one of the popular ways to coordinate ICI.
+When full CSIT for MSs, both within the cell and in adjacent cells, is available at each BS, various criteria can be used to design the precoding, such as zero forcing (ZF), MMSE, and maximal signal-to-leakage-plus-noise ratio (SLNR).
+To implement centralized beamforming, scheduling, or power allocation, these channels need to be forwarded to a CU via backhaul links.
 The disadvantage of CoMP-CB is its limited performance gain.
-When MU-MIMO precoding is applied, the maximal multiplexing gain of CoMP-CB equals to the number of transmit antennas at each BS, which is the same as single-cell MU-MIMO systems.
+When MU-MIMO precoding is applied, the maximal multiplexing gain of CoMP-CB equals the number of transmit antennas at each BS, which is the same as single-cell MU-MIMO systems.

-To reduce the impact of outdated CSIT caused by the X2 interface latency, statistical CSIT (long-term averaged CSIT) - such as the angular power spectrum of the MSs in other cells - or scheduling results can be shared among BSs.
+To reduce the impact of outdated CSIT caused by the X2 interface latency, statistical CSIT (long-term averaged CSIT), such as the angular power spectrum of the MSs in other cells, or scheduling results can be shared among BSs.
 It can also be combined with instantaneous local CSIT for ICI avoidance.
 However, this only performs well when each per-cell channel is highly spatially correlated.
-Other CoMP-CB schemes that take latency on the X2 interface into account are described, e.g., in [5, Sec.
+Other CoMP-CB schemes that take latency on the X2 interface into account are described in [5, Sec.
 5.3.2].

-V. CONCLUSION
+CONCLUSION

 We have addressed fundamental limiting factors that prevent CoMP from achieving its full potential, in particular the training or feedback overhead to gather channel information, and the backhaul constraints.
-We briefly summarized critical issues in channel acquisition and typical ways to tackle the technical challenges in TDD as well as FDD systems.
-Considering the scenarios with imperfect backhaul, we discussed possible ways to coordinate interference.
-Despite that various innovative approaches have been devised in the literature, the downlink spectral efficiency gain of CoMP is still obtained at the price of a high uplink and downlink overhead.
-To provide high spectralefficiency from the network viewpoint, many challenging issues remain to be solved especially for large scale systems, including cooperative clustering selection, various ways of overhead reduction, transmit strategy optimization with imperfect backhaul links and with decentralized and distributed realization.
+We have briefly summarized critical issues in channel acquisition and typical ways to tackle the technical challenges in TDD as well as FDD systems.
+Considering the scenarios with imperfect backhaul, we have discussed possible ways to coordinate interference.
+Although various innovative approaches have been devised in the literature, the downlink spectral efficiency gain of CoMP is still obtained at the price of high uplink and downlink overhead.
+To provide high spectral efficiency from the network viewpoint, many challenging issues remain to be solved, especially for large-scale systems, including cooperative clustering selection, various ways of overhead reduction, transmit strategy optimization with imperfect backhaul links, and decentralized and distributed realization.